How to create an amazing co-op game

 There are lots of different ways you can build on what already makes a great co-op game.
 You just have to add something new, whether it is an interesting mechanic or a fascinating theme that hasn’t been done before.

-What’s your favorite co-op game?
+What’s your favourite co-op game?
 What makes it so fun or engaging?